nathanin/milk/scripts/dataset2/readme.md

         1. data_groups = { 'keys': hooks to data }
         2. key_groups = { 'keys: hooks to key values }

+    ( Reads happen in serial to not require thread-safe libhdf5 )
     read_group:
       args: group
       - read the stack data into memory according to rules